cynic-net/dent/dent/README.md

 4. __Creating the Image__

-   The name of the image is specified with `-i IMAGE`; if that is not supplied a default name and tag is generated based on the base image name given to `-B BASE_IMAGE` and the login name of the user running `dent`.
+   The name of the image is specified with `-i IMAGE`; if that is not supplied a default name is generated based on the base image name given to `-B` or container name given to `-C` and tag from the login name of the user running `dent`.
 (The image tag may be overridden with `-t TAG`.)
 If an image with that name does not exist, one will be built with a configuration designed for interactive use as the user running `dent`.

    If the given image does exist, the `-R` or `--force-rebuild` flag can be used to untag that image and do a full image build, ignoring any